resumex/Basilisk-Domain-Lab/README.md

 `domain`* - Specifies the name of the domain

+The following will run `Set-RandomUsers` as a scheduled task after reboot when specified with `Set-Domain`

 `users` - Specifies the number of users to add to the domain

 `company` - Specify the company name to be used in the AD users' profile